ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 ### Components

-- Real-Time Data Source:
-   - This is an external data source, which continuously emits data as events or messages
+- Real-Time Data Source: This is an external data source, which continuously emits data as events or messages

-- Message Broker Layer:
-   - Our message broker layer as the central hub for data ingestion and distribution.
+- Message Broker Layer: Our message broker layer is the central hub for data ingestion and distribution.
 It consists of two vital components:
-     - Kafka Instance: Kafka acts as a scalable message broker and entry point for data ingestion.
+   - Kafka Broker Instance: Kafka acts as a scalable message broker and entry point for data ingestion.
 It efficiently collects and organizes data in topics from the source
    - Kafka Producer (Python): To bridge the gap between the data source and Kafka, we write a Python-based Kafka producer.
 This component is responsible for capturing data from the real-time source and forwarding it to the Kafka instance and corresponding topic

-- Stream Processing Layer:
-   - The stream processing layer is where the messages from Kafka are processed, aggregated and sent to the corresponding data storage.
+- Stream Processing Layer: The stream processing layer is where the messages from Kafka are processed, aggregated and sent to the corresponding data storage.
 This layer also consists of two key components:
    - Spark Instance: Apache Spark, a high-performance stream processing framework, is responsible for processing and transforming data in real-time
    - Stream Consumer (Python): In order to consume the messages from a Kafka topic, we write a Python component that acts as both a Kafka Consumer and Spark application.
      - The Kafka consumer retrieves data from the Kafka topic, ensuring that the data is processed as soon as it arrives
      - The Spark application process the messages, aggregates the data and saves the results in the data warehouse.
 This dual role ensures efficient data processing and storage.

-- Data Warehouse:
-   - As the final destination for our processed data, the data warehouse provides a reliable and structured repository for storing the results of our real-time data processing, so visualization tools like Looker and PowerBI can display the data as soon as the dashboards are refreshed
+- Data Warehouse: As the final destination for our processed data, the data warehouse provides a reliable and structured repository for storing the results of our real-time data processing, so visualization tools like Looker and PowerBI can display the data as soon as the dashboards are refreshed

 > 👉 We should note that dashboards query the data from the database.
 This means that for a near real-time data to be available, the dashboard data needs to be refreshed at certain intervals (e.g., minutes or hourly).
-For real-time data to be pushed to a dashboard, there needs to be a live connection (socket) between the dashboard and the streaming platform, which is not done from the data warehouse but another system component.
+For real-time data to be pushed to a dashboard, there needs to be a live connection (socket) between the dashboard and the streaming platform, which is not done from the data warehouse but another system component, which is not included in this article.

-### DevOps Support - Containerization
+### DevOps Support

-In order to continue to meet our DevOps requirement, enhance scalability and manageability,  and following best enterprise level practices, we use Docker containers for all of our components.
+- Containerization: In order to continue to meet our DevOps requirements, enhance scalability and manageability, and follow best enterprise level practices, we use Docker containers for all of our components.
 Each component, our Kafka and Spark instance as well as our two Python-based components, runs in separate Docker container.
 This ensures modularity, easy deployment, and resource isolation.
+  - This approach also enable us to use a Kubernetes cluster , a container orchestration platform that can help us manage and deploy Docker containers at scale, to run our components.
+We could use Minikube for local development or use a cloud-managed Kubernetes service like Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (EKS), or Azure Kubernetes Service (AKS)

+- Virtual Machine (VM): Our components need to run on a VM, so we need to create a VM instance using a Terraform template like it was done during our planning and design phase

 ### Advantages